How Pixar's cartoon cheese led to a smarter view of science

 Hollywood classrooms

-Drew Berry, the granddaddy of animated biology, got his inspiration from video games and gushes about his computers with the reverence auto enthusiasts talk about beloved cars.
+Drew Berry, the granddaddy of animated biology, got his inspiration from video games and gushes about his computers with the reverence you hear when auto enthusiasts talk about beloved cars.

 "My main machine was the Amiga 500," he says of his boyhood computer, adding it "was way ahead of of its time in the mid '90s with computer graphics."